-The final is found within My Labs Plus (MLP) and is comprised of 30 questions that must be completed within 140 consecutive minutes.
-The final cannot be opened, saved, and returned to at a later time.

-- You may use an approved calculator (see list of approved calculators in Materials section), approved formula pages, two 3"x5" index cards of notes front and back, and blank scratch paper which will be provided.
+- The final is found within My Labs Plus (MLP) and is comprised of 30 questions that must be completed within 150 consecutive minutes.
+The final cannot be opened, saved, and returned to at a later time. - You may use an approved calculator (see list of approved calculators in Materials section), approved formula pages, two 3"x5" index cards of notes front and back, and blank scratch paper which will be provided.
 No additional materials are allowed. - The approved formula sheets are located in the back of your textbook in a foldout chart.
 These formulas pages will also be posted to Blackboard. - The final exam will be taken in the Math Computer Lab (PKH 308) on the UTA campus.
-Final exam dates will be added to the course schedule and announced at least one week prior to final exam week.
-You must have your MavID with you on exam day and will be required to sign in/out upon entering and exiting the lab. - You may not leave the room during an exam. - There is no partial credit for the final exam. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.
+Exceptions will be made for students living more than one hour from the UTA campus (see Online Exam Proctor section for more information).
+Final exam dates will be added to the Course Schedule and announced at least one week prior to final exam week.
+You must have your MavID with you on exam day and will be required to sign in/out upon entering and exiting the lab.
+You may not leave the room during an exam. - There is no partial credit for the final exam. - Use of any unauthorized electronic devices or notes during an exam will result in a grade of ZERO.